Placement Exams Information

 You may have already satisfied your testing requirements and should check with your academic advisor to identify your placement needs.
 UNO does not accept placement examinations from other institutions.

-We highly encourage you to take your placement exams before orientation, so you have your test results when you meet your academic advisor.
+We highly encourage you to take placement exams at least two weeks before your enrollment day, so you have your test results when you meet your academic advisor.
 Plan your time accordingly, some placement exams can take up to two weeks for results to be posted.